SplineFlow: Flow Matching for Dynamical Systems with B-Spline Interpolants: Related Work

 \section{Related Work}

 \shortsection{Flow Matching} Flow matching \citep{8_lipman_FM, 9_Vanden_FM, 10_Xingchao_FM} is a probabilistic modeling framework for characterizing the generative dynamics by regressing a neural network on tractable conditional velocity fields, which bypasses expensive simulations as required in previous continuous normalizing flow techniques \citep{27_neural_ODE, 25_JMLR_normalizing_flows}.
 Linear velocity fields are typically used in flow matching, as they have been shown to achieve faster training convergence and greater efficiency in function evaluations than other choices, such as diffusion paths \citep{8_lipman_FM,10_Xingchao_FM}.
 Notably, linear paths between noise and observations using optimal-transport couplings have resulted in even better performances \citep{29_straightflows_pooladian}.
-However, it's important to note that these techniques primarily optimize for endpoint generation fidelity and efficiency, and not for faithful characterization of intermediary dynamics.
+However, it is important to note that these techniques primarily optimize for endpoint generation fidelity and efficiency, and not for faithful characterization of intermediary dynamics.

-\shortsection{Score Matching} In score-based diffusion models~\citep{5_song_scorebaseddiffusion, 31_diffusion_nicol}, stochastic transformations are modeled by reversing a more tractable Gaussian-noising process, resulting in a score-dependent denoising velocity field.
-While capable of generating complex, high-dimensional data, its application to modeling stochastic dynamics is limited by its reliance on Gaussian-noise steps.
-Stochastically transforming two arbitrary distributions between each other is known as the Schrödinger Bridge problem \citep{31_schrodingerbridge_leonard,32_SB_schrodinger} with several applications in generative modeling \citep{30_schrodingerbridge_bortoli,33_SB_vargas}.
-However, the iterative methods for their approximate solutions \citep{30_schrodingerbridge_bortoli,34_SB_Bunne} are known to suffer from stability and numerical issues limiting their applicability.
-To bridge these gaps, recent work \cite{20_tong_SF2M} proposed modeling the stochastic dynamics by regressing probability flow velocity fields and probability scores over conditional probability paths modeled via Brownian bridges, again using linear interpolants.
+\shortsection{Score Matching} In score-based diffusion~\citep{5_song_scorebaseddiffusion, 31_diffusion_nicol}, stochastic transformations are modeled by reversing a tractable Gaussian-noising process, which results in a score-dependent denoising velocity field.
+While capable of generating complex, high-dimensional data, its application to modeling stochastic dynamics is limited by its reliance on the Gaussian-noising steps.
+Stochastically transforming two arbitrary distributions between each other is well known as the Schrödinger Bridge problem \citep{31_schrodingerbridge_leonard,32_SB_schrodinger} with several applications in generative modeling \citep{30_schrodingerbridge_bortoli,33_SB_vargas}.
+However, the iterative methods for their approximate solutions \citep{30_schrodingerbridge_bortoli,34_SB_Bunne} suffer from instability and numerical issues, limiting their applicability.
+To bridge these gaps, \cite{20_tong_SF2M} proposed SF2M (score and flow matching), which models the stochastic dynamics by regressing probability flow velocity fields and probability scores over conditional probability paths modeled via Brownian bridges.
+Similar to flow matching, it again uses linear interpolants to construct the conditional paths.